mapi1/CardioModels.jl/docs/src/Karemaker.md

 # Karemaker Model

+Karemaker, J. M. (1998).
+Testing the validity of LF/HF as measure of ‘sympathovagal balance’ in a computer model of cardiovascular control.
+Proceedings of the IX International Symposium on the Autonomic Nervous System.

+## Theory
 A main feature of the model is that besides parasympathetic action through the baroreflex, sympathetic action is added.
 Sympathetic activity is triggered if the diastolic pressure falls below a reference value and influences heart rate, inotropy, and systemic resistance with some delay.
 In this way, a 0.1Hz oscillation is induced.

 #### Sympathetic activation